Reclaiming Edmund Boulevard

 -

-Mayor’s approval, and certification of the name change (9/17/25)
+Mayor’s Approval, and Certification of the name change (9/17/25)

 The name “Lena Smith Boulevard” was officially adopted a bit earlier than we expected, with the official publication date of September 20.
 You can view the Official Act here.
 For a deeper dive, check out the City’s slowly thickening Legislative File on this issue here.